The Government has today published a draft Domestic Abuse Bill, aimed at supporting victims and their families, and pursuing offenders.

 Family Law Cafe welcomes the draft Bill, in particular the provision prohibiting the cross-examination of alleged victims by their alleged abusers in the family courts.

 For further information about how you can protect yourself from domestic abuse, see this post.
 If you would like to know more about protecting yourself from domestic violence and abuse, or if you would like to apply for a court order, Family Law Café can help.
-To book an initial consultation with us click the green button at the top of this page and filling in the form, or call us on 020 3904 0506.
+To book an initial consultation with us click the green button at the top of this page and fill in the form, or call us on 020 3904 0506.

 You can read the Government’s consultation response, including the draft Bill, here.